• Skip to primary navigation

 Knowing in advance that you will be having your baby by caesarean can let you prepare, both emotionally and practically.
 When possible, going into labour first can help get breastfeeding off to an easier start.
 If you have had a previous caesarean, it is not always necessary to have one the next time.
 Discuss your options with your health professionals.

-Whether or not you were expecting a normal birth, a caesarean may leave you feeling disappointed or upset.
-It’s normal to feel angry or sad about what happened and to mourn the loss of the birth experience you were hoping for.
-It is quite understandable to feel this way and these feelings may affect the way you feel about your baby and breastfeeding.
+Whether or not your caesarean was planned, you may still feel upset or sad about what happened and mourn the loss of the birth experience you were hoping for.
+It is quite understandable to feel this way and these feelings may affect the way you feel about your baby and breastfeeding at first.

 Breastfeeding can give you confidence in your body’s abilities.
 When you breastfeed, your baby needs you.
 The close physical contact can also help you to feel better emotionally.
 Breastfeeding helps your womb to contract, which will help you heal more quickly.
-And it’s nature’s way of ensuring a mum spends time sitting or lying down, resting and recovering.
+And it’s nature’s way of ensuring you spend time sitting or lying down, resting and recovering.

 IVs or drips

-Ask that your IV drip be inserted into your forearm, rather than in the back of your hand (and without the supporting board if one is used).
-This will allow you more freedom of movement when holding and feeding your baby.
+To make holding and feeding your baby easier, ask that your IV drip be inserted into your forearm, rather than in the back of your hand (and without the supporting board if one is used).
+You can request that your catheter be inserted after your spinal anaesthetic has taken effect, to make the procedure more comfortable.

-The extra fluid from an IV can increase any swelling in your breasts, making it harder for your baby to latch on.
-Breastfeed frequently (at least 8–12 times in 24 hours) and see Engorged Breasts—Avoiding and Treating for suggestions.
+The extra fluid from an IV can increase engorgement.
+Before breastfeeding, you can easy any swelling back by pressing your fingers around the nipple area (reverse pressure softening) and see Engorged Breasts—Avoiding and Treating for suggestions.

 Anaesthetic

 Any anaesthetic in your system will not be harmful to your baby.
-However the anaesthetic may make your baby very sleepy during the first few days—you may have to wake him up and encourage him to nurse.
-Holding him will make this easier, as you will be aware of when he is stirring and ready to latch on.
+However the anaesthetic may make your baby very sleepy during the first few days—you may have to wake them up and encourage them to nurse.
+Keep them close and offer the breast whenever they stir.

 Antibiotics and pain relief